computersarecool/willynolan.com/_posts/research/2017-04-01-planning-and-control.md

         - 'More efficient routes are preferred'

-  -
     - p: 'The challenge is that packages are located in fractional -- not integer -- locations.
 My research solved this through discretization of the provided warehouse layout file and precise calculation of the robot heading.'

+  -
     - p: 'The two featured images show the layout of a simple warehouse with two packages.
 A brief overview for picking up and delivering one of the packages is shown in the second image.
-The green arrows show where pick up or drop offs took place.'
+The green arrows show where the pick up and drop off events took place.'

     - p: 'The featured video shows the completion of a more complex warehouse layout.'
 ---